HomeContactBlogAbout usLinks

 Hawker Hurricane Mk I G-HUPW R4118 UP-W

 This particular Hurricane was delivered to 605 (County of Warwick) Squadron in August 1940.
-She flew 49 sorties from Croydon Airfield during the Battle of Britain and shot down five enemy Aircraft.
+She flew 49 sorties from Croydon Airfield during The Battle of Britain and shot down five enemy aircraft.
 R4118 was rebuilt several times over a short period due to various accidents.
-At the end of 1943 she was dismantled and shipped out to India to be used as a training Aircraft.
-In fact she was not needed and was eventually donated to a University for engineering instruction.
+At the end of 1943 she was dismantled and shipped out to India to be used as a training aircraft.
+In fact she was not needed and was eventually donated to a university for engineering instruction.
 Her main components were stored outside for a number of years and after lengthy negotiations Peter Vacher managed to purchase her.
-She was shipped back to this Country where she went under a three year restoration project with Hawker Restoration Ltd from Suffolk and fitted with a Rolls-Royce Merlin III engine, which was completely overhauled by Maurice Hammond.
+She was shipped back to this country where she underwent a three year restoration project with Hawker Restoration Ltd from Suffolk and was fitted with a Rolls-Royce Merlin III engine, which was completely overhauled by Maurice Hammond.

 Hawker Hurricane Mk I G-HUPW R4118 UP-W